-Mertensia are hardy perennials that range from 20 to 90 cm in height.
+Mertensia are hardy perennials that range from 20 to 90 cm (8 to 36 inches) in height.

 They have blueish green leaves and purplish bell shaped flowers that bloom from the end of spring until the start of summer.

 These woodland plants can be grown in mass or smaller species are ideal for use in rock gardens.

 Some common names for Mertensia include Chiming bells, Virginia Bluebells, Mountain Bluebell, Oysterleaf and Languid ladies.